1. Do you have your business impact objectives identified? IE, what you’re going to use the CRM to do for you?

 - Too many people purchase a CRM “because they’re supposed to have one” and think it will move the needle for them based on that.
 We’re not clear there are many other investments that businesses make where they’re not sure they’ll gain an ROI from the expenditure.
 The CRM should be the same.

-- Clearly define what you anticipate the CRM doing for you.
-Here’s some common use cases to get you started:
+- Clearly anticipate the CRM doing for you.
+Here are some common use cases to get you started:

 - Maintaining a segmented database of targeted customers and prospects for the sales team to pursue